 Artists from around the world create beautiful designs for elephant statues that are displayed in cities and auctioned to raise funds to help elephants.
 Smaller replicas are produced for sale.
 I was so moved when parents of a class I once taught bought me one as a thank you gift at the end of the year.

 Replica of Spring Blossom created for Elephant Parade by Ciska van der Meer.
+What a beautiful gift!

+7. Design an elephant for a parade.
+You can submit your sketches using a form here.
 You can also take part in the Artbox Contest by decorating an elephant model, your design could end up on a full sized elephant in an exhibition!

-Elephant Nature Park in Chiang Mai, Thailand was the first ‘Hand Off’ project in Asia, providing a sanctuary and retirement home to elephants that have been abused and injured through logging, circus and tourist camps.
+8. Support Elephant Conservation Elephant Nature Park in Chiang Mai, Thailand was the first ‘Hand Off’ project in Asia, providing a sanctuary and retirement home to elephants that have been abused and injured through logging, circus and tourist camps.
 As the coronavirus pandemic has affected tourism they have taken on elephants from other places where the owners are no longer able to afford to keep them.
 I visited there last December when I took these photos.
 I recommend checking out their website and following on social media, they regularly post videos great for sharing with children.
+How about celebrating World Elephant Day by making a donation or sponsoring an elephant?

 I used to volunteer with Shark Savers Singapore, raising awareness about the conservation status of sharks and working towards reducing the demand for shark fin soup.